MTG/ChoralSynth/README.md

 # Dataset
 ### Overview
-ChoralSynth is a synthesized dataset of 20 multitrack choral songs curated by carefully listening and analyzing a set of synthetic choral songs obtained using one of the state-of-the-art synthesizers.
+ChoralSynth is a synthesized dataset of 20 multitrack choral songs curated by carefully listening and analyzing a set of synthetic choral songs generated using one of the state-of-the-art synthesizers.
 The resulting dataset can serve as a valuable resource for various MIR research endeavors like source separation, melodic analysis, chord analysis, rhythmic analysis amongst others.

 ### Dataset Curation Process
 - **Manual Criteria Design**: The initial step involved the manual design of filtering criteria.
 This design was based on a careful examination of over 300 scores and their corresponding synthesized versions to ensure comprehensive and relevant criteria. \